KROK Economics and Law

 freed can immediately find jobs in other, more productive.
 In other words, an

-assumption about fixed costs and therefore ignored law costs are rising.
+assumption about fixed costs and therefore ignored law costs are rising.6) Do

 not explain trade between approximately equal in economic development, none of